shaise/GrblCNC/PROGRESS.md

 ## GRBL for Chinese CNC3040-like machines.
 WIP.
 ### Project progress:

+* 28 Mar 2020:  Basic Sender program available
+  * move to grblHal as the grbl driver for its more comprehensive gcode support
 * 18 Mar 2020:  Migration to STM32CubeIDE
 * 05 Mar 2020:  A and B axis basic functionality added
   * Add option to manualy home each axis (similar to LinuxCNC)
 * 04 Mar 2020:  Complete PCB editing of dongle.